katrusk/datasciencecoursera/README.md

 # datasciencecoursera
 datascitoolbox-031
+r-programming
+data-cleaning

-This repo is for the course project in the data scientists toolbox class.
+This repo was originally the product of the course project in the data scientists toolbox class - creating a repo in github!
+This is now the location of all files associated with quizzes, assignments and projects in the data science specialization.